vastavalo/vastavalo-website/src/pages/en/darkroom.md

 Price list is valid for Vastavalo members only.

 All the purchases must be marked in the account book.

-The debts that you have marked in the account book have to be paid to Vastavalo’s bank account FI77 4726 5020 0382 32.
-Enter "Darkroom debt" and your name to the message field.
+Follow the instructions in the account book in order to pay the debts your have marked.